josemotta/IoT.Hass.Farm/_pump/README.md

 ## Pump node

 At this time, only the supervision system is being considered.
-The process extracts water from a well that is 25 meters below surface and should move it to a water storage located 15 meters high, totaling 40 meters.
-In order to optimize energy and comply to equipment specs, the job is done in a couple steps.
-As listed below, a couple pumps work together to move the water from the well to the big water storage placed on the high tower:
+The process extracts water from a well, 25 meters below surface and move it to a water storage located 15 meters high, totaling 40 meters.
+In order to optimize energy the existing equipment does the job in a couple steps.
+A couple pumps work together to fill the big water storage placed on the high tower:

 - The first stage is twenty five meters below surface in the well, powered by a thin-vertical-pump, located inside the plumbs.
 It pushes water to a small intermediary tank at surface level.
-- Another high-power-pump is responsible for moving the water from the intermediary tank to the big water storage placed on the high tower.
+- A second fast-pump is responsible for moving the water from the intermediary tank to the big water storage placed on the high tower.
-- The high-power-pump starts when the intermediary tank is full and stops when it is empty.
-The logic for this synchronization is already set and is not being considered here now.
-The focus is supervision and measurement of water flow.
+- The fast-pump starts when the intermediary tank is full and stops when it is empty.
+The command logic for this synchronization is already set and is not being considered here now.

+The focus is supervision and measurement of the water flow of current system.

 The main specifications and features for the `pump node` are listed below.